Whitney Johns Flaunts Braless Cleavage In Leather Jacket & Black Panties

 The model is no stranger to showing off her flawless figure in her online snaps.
 She's often spotted rocking racy outfits that emphasize her busty chest, sculpted abs, and long, lean legs.

-As previously reported by The Inquisitr, Whitney recently dropped the jaws of her followers when she opted for a pale pink bodysuit that included a plunging neckline that showcased her nearly-bare chest.
+As previously reported by The Inquisitr, Whitney recently got pulses racing when she opted for a pale pink bodysuit that included a plunging neckline which showcased her nearly bare chest.
 That post also proved to be a popular one among her fans.
-It’s racked up more than 20,000 likes and over 550 comments thus far.
+It's racked up more than 20,000 likes and over 550 comments thus far.